 This was set to $0.1$.
 All components were assumed to be uncorrelated initially.

-For each trajectory, we simulated 20 observations, spaced $T=8$ units of time apart.
+For each trajectory, we simulated $n^{\text{obs}} = 20$ observations, spaced $T=8$ units of time apart.
 The observation function $\mathbf{h}$ models radar signals arriving at a dish.
 For this reason, we assume observations arrive in spherical coordinates, so that $\mathbf{h}$ is given by \beq \mathbf{h}(x_{1:7}) =

 \eeq The covariance matrix of the observation noise was set to $\mathbf{R} = \text{diag}(50,0.1,0.1)$.

 For the standard unscented Kalman filter, an It\^o-Taylor scheme such as the one proposed in \cite{Arasaratnam2010} is impractical to implement as a result of the state-dependent noise.
 This is due to the presence of iterated stochastic integrals in which the integrand is a function of $\bfx_t$ (see \cite{Kloeden1999}).
 Even the simplified order 2.0 It\^o-Taylor scheme proposed in \cite{Kloeden1999} is cumbersome to implement.
 For an $n$-dimensional process, we need to compute $n^2 + 2n + 1$ terms involving derivatives of the coefficient functions (in our case, $n=7$ so this means 64 terms).
 The simplified scheme also involves a number of Bernoulli random variables, and it is not immediately clear how one would incorporate these into an unscented filter.